lleger/site/README.md

 ## Bootstrap

 Before you do anything, you'll need to install the dependencies.
 System utilities are handled by Homebrew, Ruby Gems by Bundler and JS/CSS by Bower.
-A Thor command to check dependencies is available: `thor jekyll:bootstrap`.
+A Thor command to check dependencies is available: `thor jekyll:dependencies`.

 ## How To Make A New Post